-Sometimes school networks, school security settings, or security settings on computers themselves will block the link associated with online programming languages like Snap! and Scratch X. When you or your students try to get to these links you might get an error message.
+Sometimes school networks, school security settings, or security settings on computers themselves will block the link associated with online programming languages like Snap! and Scratch X. When you or your students try to open these links you might get an error message.
 Here are some options to help solve this problem:

 - You could talk to your organization's IT professional to allow these sites.